NextronSystems/thor-microsoft-defender-guide/usage/retrieve-and-configure-thor-seed.rst

 Download THOR Seed in Customer Portal
 -------------------------------------

-Every applicable contract in our customer portal shows a certain button in the “Actions” column, which leads you to a THOR Seed download page.
+Every applicable contract in our customer portal shows a certain "Cloud" button in the ``Actions`` column, which leads you to a THOR Seed download page.

 .. figure:: ../images/image4.png
-   :alt: Button that leads to the THOR Seed download page
+   :alt: "Cloud" Button that leads to the THOR Seed download page

    Button that leads to the THOR Seed download page